 3. Paradigm change in marketing: focus on getting your customer's job done than on improving your product

 According to Christensen and Wessel (2013), it is more effective and more helpful in case of disruption to think about jobs that people need to get done.
 Customers don't necessarily buy a product to have the product rather they buy the product to get a job done through the product.
 Jobs don't change, but products do.
 They give the example of products that fulfill the job "get home safely".
-First, it was a knife then it changed to a compass, and now a smartphone helps us getting home safely.
+First, it was a knife then it changed to a compass, and now a smartphone helps us get home safely.

 So, it is better to think about jobs that customers have and how a product can help them to get the job done more efficiently and cheaper.
 A company that focuses on fulfilling a job as good as possible (now and in the future by disruptive innovations through new technology) will be way harder for start-ups to disrupt than a company that solely focuses on improving, market, and selling its existing product.
 Also, it is advisable to segment the market after jobs rather than after sociology-demographic determinants.

 (Christensen and Wessel, 2013)

-4. Prevail in the future through creating disruptive innovations yourself
+4. Prevail in the future by creating disruptive innovations yourself

 Another option for incumbents is to pursue a disruptive strategy by themselves.
 By doing so, established companies could preempt possible disruptive competition.
 Frankly, this is quite a bold move.
 However, according to Prof. Christensen (2012), frequent disruptive innovations is the key to long-term success in a dynamic market environment.
 Or differently phrased (by Kreutzer, 2017, among others):

 If we don't create what kills us - someone else will

-Moreover, by crafting and executing an actual long-term strategy which includes anticipated change in the industry and technology, a company can focus their resources on shaping new business models rather than on tactical responses on a changing environment as this tactical reaction leaves the organization vulnerable to disruptions according to Webb (2019).
+Moreover, by crafting and executing an actual long-term strategy that includes the anticipated change in the industry and technology, a company can focus its resources on shaping new business models rather than on tactical responses to a changing environment as tactical reaction leaves the organization vulnerable to disruptions according to Webb (2019).

 How to react when facing disruption